-A significant correlation between predicted and measured plant community boundary elevation bands of would be considered a strong indication of the SV model's precision and accuracy.
-Similarly, a significant correlation of inundation exposure pdf's between measurement periods would also lend support to the model's premise that vegetation growth and community structure along reservoir shorelines is at least in part governed by its hydrology, and that each community type represents an 'arrested state' of successional development.
-Together, both lines of evidence would be viewed as validation of the model and its underlying premise.
+A significant association between predicted and measured plant community boundary elevation bands of would be considered a positive indication of the SV model's precision and accuracy.
+Similarly, a significant association of inundation exposure pdf's between measurement periods would also support the model's premise that vegetation growth and community structure along reservoir shorelines is at least in part governed by its hydrology, and that each community type represents an 'arrested state' of successional development.
+Together, both lines of evidence would validate the model and its underlying premise.
 Such an outcome would confirm the assumptions made by the WTC during the WUP and validate the decisions that were made regarding the WUP's outcome.
 In this case the model can be used in future WUP reviews without modification for Performance Measure (PM) development and decision analysis.

-Conversely, lack of a correlation in either line of query would lead to a rejection of the model.
-Whether the model should be abandoned or refined will depend on the nature of the relationship between predicted and measured values, as well as the level of consistency between study sites.
+Conversely, lack of an association in either line of query would lead to a rejection of the model.
+Whether the model should be abandoned or refined, will depend on the nature of the relationship between predicted and measured values, as well as the level of consistency between study sites.
 For example, acceptance of H_01 in Upper Campbell Lake Reservoir but rejection elsewhere would suggest that the model is only responsive to large changes in hydrology and because of its low fidelity, should be restricted in its use rather than be abandoned.
 The data collected during the Monitor could shed light on ways to refine the model and improve its fidelity for future use in WUP reviews.